-Jeremy Shu-How Lin (born August 23, 1988) is an American professional basketball player for the Atlanta Hawks of the National Basketball Association (NBA).
+Jeremy Shu-How Lin (born August 23, 1988) is an American professional basketball player for the Beijing Ducks of the Chinese Basketball Association (CBA).
 He unexpectedly led a winning turnaround with the New York Knicks in 2012, which generated a global craze known as "Linsanity".
-Lin is the first American of Chinese or Taiwanese descent to play in the NBA, and one of the few Asian Americans to play in the league overall.
+Lin is the first American of Chinese or Taiwanese descent to play in the NBA, and one of the few Asian Americans to play in the league.
 He is also known for his public expression of Christianity.
 Lin grew up in the San Francisco Bay Area and earned Northern California Player of the Year honors as a senior in high school.
 After receiving no athletic scholarship offers, he attended Harvard University, where he was a ...more on Wikipedia

-Sanford "Sandy" Koufax is a retired American baseball player.
-A left-handed pitcher.
+Sanford Koufax (born December 30, 1935) is a former American professional baseball left-handed pitcher.
 He pitched 12 seasons for the Brooklyn/Los Angeles Dodgers of Major League Baseball (MLB) from 1955 to 1966.
-He retired at the peak of his career, and in 1972 became the youngest player ever elected to the Baseball Hall of Fame.
+Koufax, at age 36 in 1972, became the youngest player ever elected to the Baseball Hall of Fame.
 He has been hailed as one of the greatest pitchers in baseball history.
-Koufax's career peaked with a run of six outstanding seasons from 1961 to 1966, before arthritis in his left elbow ended his career prematurely at age 30.
+Koufax's career peaked with a run of six outstanding years from 1961 to 1966, before arthritis in his left elbow ended his career prematurely at age 30.
 He was an All-Star for six seasons and was the National League's Most Valuable Player in 1963.
-He also won the 1963, 1965, and 1966 Cy Young Awards by unanimous votes, making him the first three-time Cy Young winner in baseball history ...more on Wikipedia
+He won three Cy Young Awards in 1963, 1965, and 1966, by unanimous ...more on Wikipedia

 Birthplace: New York City, New York, United States of America